thinktandem/tandem/docs/coding/drupal-8-accessibility.md

 ### 2.4 Requirements

 * 2.4.1: A mechanism to bypass content that repeats and go to the main content.
+(A)
 * 2.4.2: Page titles.
+(A)
 * 2.4.3: Elements are navigated sequentially as the appear on the page.
+(A)
 * 2.4.4: A links purpose.
+(A)
 * 2.4.5: Multiple Ways to navigate the site.
+(AA)
 * 2.4.6: Descriptive labels.
+(AA)
 * 2.4.7: Focus CSS on all interactive elements.
+(AA)

 ### 2.4 Solutions